 - Put it all together: The rice comes together really fast once your wok is hot, so make sure you have all ingredients prepped and ready before you turn on the stove.

-Ingredients for the fried rice:
+Ingredients for the vegetable fried rice:

 - Basmati rice.
 This might not be the kind of rice you usually use for fried rice, but it's perfect for Indo-Chinese fried rice.